tulenAlina/tulenAlina/Readme.md

 # Hi, thank you for visiting my profile! 💕

-I'm a passionate **iOS Developer** exploring the world of Swift and mobile application development.
+I am a novice full-stack developer.
+I'm currently exploring the world of Swift and mobile app development.

 ---
 ## 💌 Connect with Me